-There are new kinds of lenses for spectacle wearers coming onto the market all the time: lenses for use with digital devices, lenses for working with computers, lenses for driving and self-tinting lenses that react to light and UV.
+There are new kinds of lenses for eyeglass wearers coming onto the market all the time: lenses for use with digital devices, lenses for working with computers, lenses for driving and self-tinting lenses that react to light and UV.
 But just how many pairs of glasses do you actually need?
-Here are our tips to help you find what you need from amongst the enormous variety of glasses now available.
+Here are our tips to help you find what you need from among the enormous variety of glasses now available.

-Amidst all the technology and vision optimisation, purchasing a pair of glasses remains a very personal decision.
+Amidst all the technology and vision optimization, purchasing a pair of glasses remains a very personal decision.
 The glasses you buy need to feel good, reflect your attitude towards life – even enrich it – and accommodate your visual habits.
 And let's not forget: glasses should also reflect your personal style.
 Asking how many glasses you should have is just as personal as asking how many shoes you need.

 This multi-stage model can help you make an informed purchase and find your personal glasses-solution:

 Whether we're talking about single vision or progressive lenses, you need a pair of glasses which optimally supports your vision!
 From selecting the lenses to choosing the lens features and selecting the frames – don't leave anything to chance.
-Your glasses should become one of your most prized possessions, making you happy while providing optimum vision.
-Just like a second skin, the frames should fit your personality, your facial feature and many, if not all, of your outfits.
+Your glasses should become one of your most prized possessions, making you happy while providing optimal vision.
+Just like a second skin, the frames should fit your personality, your facial features and many, if not all, of your outfits.
 They should not pinch your nose, be too heavy or cause allergic reactions.
 Everything needs to be perfect.
 With progressive lenses, the individual vision zones must be tailored to you and your vision.

 Helping users of smartphones and other digital devices battle eye fatigue

 It's not just the younger generation that uses digital and mobile communication devices such as smartphones, tablets, etc. These common devices assist people of all ages.
 However, the working distances with these digital devices are even shorter than with print media.
 For people 30 years old or more, this means that it takes more effort for their eyes to continuously look at something up close.
 Tired, sometimes dry or fatigued eyes are often the result of using mobile devices for many hours per day.
-Special lenses (such as Digital Lenses) can relieve your eyes and assist you when reading at short distances.
+Special lenses (such as Digital Lens) can relieve your eyes and assist you when reading at short distances.